BelledonneCommunications/flexisip-account-manager/README.md

 ## Usage

-For the web panel, a general documentation is available under the `/documentation` page.
 For the REST API, the `/api` page contains all the required documentation to authenticate and request the API.
 FlexiAPI is also providing endpoints to provision Liblinphone powered devices.
 You can find more documentation about it on the `/provisioning/documentation` documentation page.